Georgia Corporation

 The term “legal organ” is unique to Georgia and refers to a newspaper or journal that publishes public notice advertisements and has been selected by the Judge of Probate Court, Sheriff, and Clerk of Superior Court.
 To find out more about what publication is your county’s current legal organ, you can contact your county clerk, or do a quick internet search.

-Important Next Steps for Your Georgia Corporation
+Next Steps For Your Georgia Corporation

 After you have filed the formation documents and sent the Notice of Intent to Incorporate, there are a few more steps to optimizing your corporation to succeed.
 You will need to obtain an EIN, hold an initial board meeting, adopt the bylaws, elect the board of directors, issue shareholder certificates, and open a business banking account.